Package 'pkgmatch'

 corpus

 If txt is not specified, data for nominated corpus will be downloaded to local cache directory, and BM25 values calculated against those.
-Must be one of "ropensci", "ropensci-fns", or "cran".
-Note that the "ropensci-fns" corpus contains entries for every single function of every rOpenSci package, and the resulting BM25 values can be used to determine the best-matching function.
+Must be one of "ropensci", "ropensci-fns", "cran", or "bioc" (for BioConductor).
+Note that the "ropensci-fns" and "bioc_fns" corpora contain entries for every single function of every rOpenSci and BioConductor package, respectively, and the resulting BM25 values can be used to determine the best-matching function.
 The other two corpora are package-based, and the results can be used to find the best-matching package.

 Value